January Is Crime Stoppers Month

 We are also offering rewards from $500 up to $1000 for information that results in significant seizures of illicit Fentanyl or its derivatives by law enforcement within our service areas of Haldimand and Norfolk.

-This reward offering will take place from April 1 to May 31, 2022.
+This reward offering will take place from May 1 to June 30, 2024.

 Fentanyl is a terrible drug; we are not immune from it; it is not a ‘big city problem’; it is prevalent everywhere.
 It has made and continues to make a significant adverse impact on our local communities.